 This course includes a series of speeches by top executives.
 Students will have the opportunity to interact with real-world business leaders face to face, making it a great learning and networking opportunity.

 Leadership and Team Building – LTB (2 credits)

 This course requires students’ active participation in group activities, discussion, and sharing of the assigned materials to develop students’ abilities to recognize the duty and responsibility of individual and organizational effectiveness and to prepare them to be able to determine when and where to apply leadership, creativity, and team building in business.

 Managerial Economics (3 credits)

-The objective of this course is to enable efficient management of customers, suppliers, competitors, employees, and the regulatory environment.
+The objective of this course is to enable the efficient management of customers, suppliers, competitors, employees, and the regulatory environment.
 This course will introduce basic microeconomic theories and then develop principles of cost, strategic, and organizational analysis.
 Managerial economics provides fundamental building blocks for various related disciplines such as cost accounting, marketing, corporate finance, and business strategy.

 Management Information Systems (3 credits)

 This course aims to enhance students' relevant awareness, survival, sustainability, competitiveness, productivity, and creativity in the acquisition of wisdom in the digital age.
-It first discusses the role of information and communication technology (ICT) in corporate strategy, further the use of ICT in corporate strategy depends on an appropriate technological infrastructure and on the ability of the firm to successfully manage its technology.
+It first discusses the role of information and communication technology (ICT) in corporate strategy, further the use of ICT in corporate strategy depends on appropriate technological infrastructure and on the ability of the firm to successfully manage its technology.
 The course covers critical issues in managing technology as a strategic asset.

 Marketing Management (3 credits)